Web Push Notifications driver for Laravel.

 php artisan webpush:vapid

-This command will set VAPID_PUBLIC_KEY and VAPID_PRIVATE_KEYin your .env file.
+This command will set VAPID_PUBLIC_KEY and VAPID_PRIVATE_KEY in your .env file.
+You need the VAPID_PUBLIC_KEY as applicationServerKey when using the Push API.

 These keys must be safely stored and should not change.

-Now you can use the channel in your via() method inside the notification as well as send a web push notification:
+Now you can use the channel in your via() method inside the notification and send a generic web push notification:

 use Illuminate\Notifications\Notification;